Tote that laptop in a protective and stylish bag

 Pros:

-- Dedicated pockets for all devices
+- Dedicated pockets for different devices

 Cons:

-The convenient built-in power bank and cable system in the Tylt Power Bag make it a great companion for working on the go.

-Best for Travel: Targus CitySmart Backpack
+Best for travel: Targus CitySmart Backpack

 Targus offers a wide range of good quality—yet affordable—backpacks, and this one is designed with travel in mind.
-The dedicated laptop compartment fits computers up to 16-inches in size and it zips out flat to make TSA check-in a breeze.
+The dedicated laptop compartment fits computers up to 16-inches in size, and it zips out flat to make TSA check-in a breeze.
 Of course, you also have dedicated compartments for a tablet, a cellphone, and even your sunglasses.

-Aside from being checkpoint-friendly, the Targus Citysmart is also lightweight and compact for comfort on long trips, and it incorporates a trolley strap in the back so you can slide it over your suitcase handle for easy maneuvering.
+Aside from being checkpoint-friendly, the Targus Citysmart is also lightweight and compact for comfort on long trips.
+It incorporates a trolley strap in the back so you can slide it over your suitcase handle for easy maneuvering.
 All in all, it's an excellent solution for travelers and commuters.
 The only complaint we have with this backpack is the catchy zipper.
-This can be solved easily by applying a bit of oil to the zippers, but it's a bit annoying with a brand new backpack.
+This can be solved easily by applying some oil to the zippers, but it's annoying with brand new gear.

 Pros: